 What to Look for in Kitchen Shears

-There are a couple of different kitchen shears available.
-The most versatile type is multi-purpose kitchen shears.
-These are great for slicing up herbs and other leafy greens, as well as through meat.
-If you need your multi-purpose shears to cut through bone or seafood shells, it is definitely in your best interest to seek out a heavy-duty pair.
-Poultry shears are another type specifically used to cut through poultry meat and typically are equipped with curved beaks and a bone notch, which are both design features that help them to cut through bones.
-Which one you buy will depend on what you plan to use it for and your budget.
+There are a variety of kitchen shears on the market.
+The most versatile and popular type is multipurpose kitchen shears, which are ideal for slicing up herbs and other thin, leafy greens, as well as through tougher cuts of meat.
+If you foresee a need for using your multipurpose shears to cut through bones or seafood shells, it is definitely in your best interest to seek out a heavy-duty pair.
+Poultry shears are another type that is specifically used to cut through poultry meat and typically are equipped with curved beaks and a bone notch, which are both design features that help them to cut through bones.

-Kitchen shears should provide an excellent grip on both the handles and the blades.
-Look for non-slip and padded handles so you can hold it comfortably while you chop up your ingredients.
+Kitchen shears should provide a natural, comfortable grip on both the handles and the blades.
+You should seek out nonslip and padded handles to ensure that you can hold them comfortably and easily while you chop up your ingredients.
 The shears should not come loose even if you have wet or oily hands.
-In regard to the blades, definitely look for stainless steel micro-serrated blades.
-These are easy to clean and rust-resistant.
-Also, the serrated edge will prevent your items from slipping out when cutting wet, fatty items like poultry skin, shellfish, or flesh.
+In regard to the blades, definitely look for stainless steel micro-serrated blades because this material is highly durable, easy to clean, and rust-resistant.
+The serrated edge will prevent your items from slipping out when cutting wet, fatty items like poultry skin, shellfish, or flesh.

-Beyond simply cutting up herbs, meat, and bones, kitchen shears are made with a variety of features that make them easy to use and clean.
-Many kitchen shears will come with a bottle opener attached, handle locks so they stay closed when not in use, padded sheaths for the blades, and much more.
-Also, consider the cleanup.
-Not all kitchen shears are dishwasher-safe, so always check the cleaning requirements to keep your shears in tip-top shape.
+Aside from the obvious cutting of herbs, meat, and bones, kitchen shears are designed with added features that make them easy to use and clean.
+Some kitchen shears are equipped with a bottle opener attached, locking mechanisms so they stay closed when not in use, padded sheaths for the blades, and much more.
+Also, you should consider care and maintenance.
+Not all kitchen shears are dishwasher safe, so always check the cleaning requirements to keep your shears in tip-top shape.
 Make sure that the blades can be taken apart because this makes cleaning and sharpening much easier.